Strategic Plan: Impact-Centered Education, 2022-2027

 Olin’s founding precepts articulate a compelling and exciting argument for why Olin exists.

-Our vision of Engineering for Everyone takes that argument forward, responding to today’s grand challenges in engineering education and in the world.”
+Our strategic vision of Engineering for Everyone takes that argument forward, responding to today’s grand challenges in engineering education and in the world.”

 Gilda A. Barabino, Ph.D.